miguelgonrod/pepper_ros_bridge/README.md

 ```

 If you want to change your local ip address to connect with ros bridge, change a ros topic or any other parameter, you need to modify the file located in /pepper_ros_bridge/src/scripts/Config.js

+## Features in development
+* Textbox to publish to pepper speech topic
+* Sliders to control pepper arms
+* Slider to control pepper head